CHIME-o-Grav: Wideband Timing of Four Millisecond Pulsars from the NANOGrav 15-yr dataset: Observations and Data Reduction

-Generation of WB templates and TOA calculation was done using the \verb+PulsePoratraiture+\footnote{\url{https://github.com/pennucci/PulsePortraiture}} software suite \citep{pulse_portraiture}.
-WB templates are made by first constructing a high S/N data portrait by adding and aligning all observations from a given receiver together using \verb+ppalign.py+.
-From these data portraits, the model portraits are calculated using a combination of principal component analysis and spline interpolation using \verb+ppspline.py+.
-The choice of the number of significant eigenvectors was done using an S/N threshold of 150, which was calculated using methods from \citet{pulse_portraiture} and \citet{ng_nine_year_timing_og}.
+Generation of WB template portraits and TOA calculation was done using the \verb+PulsePoratraiture+\footnote{\url{https://github.com/pennucci/PulsePortraiture}} software suite \citep{pulse_portraiture}.
+WB template portraits are made by first constructing a high S/N data portrait by adding and aligning all observations from a given receiver together using \verb+ppalign.py+.
+From these data portraits, the template portraits are calculated using a combination of principal component analysis and spline interpolation using \verb+ppspline.py+.
+The choice of the number of significant eigenprofiles was done using an S/N threshold of 150, which was calculated using methods from \citet{pulse_portraiture} and \citet{ng_nine_year_timing_og}.

-WB model portraits do not inherently account for instrument offsets and are not accurate beyond the frequency range of the data portrait template \citep{pulse_portraiture}.
-The WB templates used for NG15 data were the same as those used in \citet{12.5yr_wideband}.
-We required the calculation of new CHIME-specific portraits for each source.
-To avoid the inclusion of noisy or marginal detections, only observations with an S/N exceeding an empirically determined threshold, we chose the 50th percentile of S/N per pulsar, were included in the data portrait.
+WB template portraits do not inherently account for instrument offsets and are not accurate beyond the observing frequency range of the data portrait \citep{pulse_portraiture}.
+The WB template portraits used for NG15 data were the same as those used in \citet{12.5yr_wideband}.
+We required the calculation of new CHIME-specific template portraits for each source.
+To avoid the inclusion of noisy or marginal detections, only observations with an S/N exceeding an empirically determined threshold, we chose the 50th percentile of S/N per pulsar, were included in the construction of the data portraits.
 This threshold was 60 for PSR~\jten\ and 20 for PSR~\jzerosix, \jtwentyone, and \jtwentythree.